Are You in Danger of Losing Your Vision? Know These Age-Related Macular Degeneration Risk Factors

 7. Know your family’s eye health history.
 You have a 50% higher chance of developing Age-Related Macular Degeneration if you have a close relative with the condition.
 Before your next eye exam, speak with your family about their eye health history.
 Based on your family history, you may need more frequent eye exams and monitoring.

 We’re pleased to be able to partner with the American Academy of Ophthalmology in educating patients about AMD.
 “Age-Related Macular Degeneration is a leading cause of visual impairment in the U.S.,” said Sumeer Thinda, M.D., Eye Medical Center of Fresno.
 “We are fortunate to have effective treatments for this condition, but timely diagnosis is key.
 A simple dilated eye exam can pick up early signs of this disease and help prevent permanent vision loss.”

 Eye Medical Center of Fresno specializes in the treatment of diseases affecting the retina, the vitreous, and the macula.
 A comprehensive eye exam performed by one of our retina specialists, including Dr. Thinda, can diagnose retinal diseases or conditions, especially if you’ve experienced blurred vision or other symptoms of vision loss.
-Request an appointment using our online form, or call the Eye Medical Center office today at (559) 486-5000 to schedule an appointment at one of our two locations.
+Request an appointment using our online form, or call our office today at (559) 486-5000 to schedule an appointment.